piccolo-orm/piccolo/docs/src/piccolo/schema/column_types.rst

 Array
 *****

-Arrays of data can be stored, which can be useful when you want store lots of values without using foreign keys.
+Arrays of data can be stored, which can be useful when you want to store lots of values without using foreign keys.

 .. autoclass:: Array